flutter/flutter/examples/flutter_view/README.md

 This project demonstrates how to embed Flutter within an iOS or Android application.
 On iOS, the iOS and Flutter components are built with Xcode.
-On Android, the Android, and Flutter components are built with Android Studio or Gradle.
+On Android, the Android and Flutter components are built with Android Studio or Gradle.

 You can read more about